 Freedom of Information Law Notice

-Requests to inspect public records at the college should be made to the Records Access Officer, Olga Dais, Esq., Executive Director of Compliance Programs and Legal Affairs, Room AC-2H05.
+Requests to inspect public records at the college should be made to the Records Access Officer, Qiana Watson, Esq., Interim Executive Director of Legal Affairs and Labor Relations, Room AC-2H05.

 Public records are available for inspection and copying by appointment only at the library.
 You have a right to appeal a denial of a request for access to records to the CUNY General Counsel and Vice Chancellor for Legal Affairs.
 Copies of the CUNY Procedures for Public Access to Public Records Pursuant to Article 6 of the Public Officers Law and the appeal form are available at the reference desk of the library and the college website.